 Designed to refine and extend student fluency (both verbal and written) in current genetics and genomics topics and techniques through critical reading and analysis of primary research articles.
-Prerequisite: BIO 214 with a minimum grade of D.

 BIO 313.
 Plants & Ecosystems.
 3 Hours.

 Designed for students interested in plants and the environment.
 Study of the structure and function of vascular plants, with an emphasis on flowering plants.
 Also, an introduction to major ecological principles, especially species-species interactions, community ecology, and ecosystem ecology.
 Special emphasis on how plants benefit humans and on sustainability.